framosimaging/framos-nxp-vis-tool/README.md

 }
 ```

-You can use also this commands from terminal:
+You can use also this commands from terminal while streaming

 ``` bash
 v4l2-ctl -d /dev/v4l-subdev1 -l